-Babalon has many names: Our Lady, the Great Mother, the Great Prostitute, Mother of Harlots, Mother of Abominations, the Divine Feminine, and quite a few others.
+Babalon has many names: Our Lady, the Great Mother, Mother of Harlots, Mother of Abominations, the Divine Feminine, and quite a few others.
 Her origins trace back to the writings of John Dee and Edward Kelly, who used an obsidian mirror to scry otherworldly visions.
 In the Enochian magickal language, which was channeled by Dee and Kelly, her name means wicked, and she resembles the anonymous goddess from the Nag Hammadi text Thunder, Perfect Mind.
 Aleister Crowley in 1909 invoked Babalon along with the other Enochian Aethyrs which he detailed in his book The Vision and the Voice.
 If you choose to read from any of these original sources, remember that the material they channel is different from the writer.
 Don’t confuse the message with the messenger.

 Why were these authors so horrified by her appearance?
 Consider that the primary religious text of the day was the Christian Bible, and Babalon rides the Beast from Revelations, heralding the end times.
 Earlier pantheistic cultures in Rome and Greece represented men and women equally in their deities, along with non-binary gods.
 The emperor Constantine forced the adoption of the heavily masculine monotheistic Christian mindset that is still prevalent today, which is why many practitioners continue to view Babalon with trepidation.
 The indoctrination of the above writers, even though they may have rejected the beliefs, had a lot to do with how she was perceived, and yet the Daughter of Fortitude bears all.